 This course introduces students to the theory, research and practice of injury control.
 Students learn to understand and apply concepts of injury control and prevention, access and interpret web-based and public-access injury databases, identify and prioritize injury problems, quantify and prioritize risk factors in communities and high-risk populations, identify strategies to prevent injuries, and understand the implementation and evaluation of effective injury prevention control measures.
 Syllabus

 Students participate in a student-led journal club, prepare policy briefs, participate in a policy debate, develop a database management system, and learn to code injury data.
+Offered annually in the fall semester.

 This course teaches students to apply and critically review epidemiologic methods in injury research.
 Topics include research design, injury theory, data sources and surveillance, sources of bias, Directed Acyclic Graphs and causal inference, effect measure modification, Geographic Information Systems, conceptual frameworks and theory, power analysis and practical statistical applications.
 Syllabus

 Students learn how to prepare an NIH grant proposal, navigate the NIH website, and learn proposal scoring criteria and how to prepare a peer review critique.
 Students prepare an NIH R01-level proposal and participate in a mock peer review panel with invited departmental faculty.
+Offered in spring semester, odd years.

 This course introduces students to the principles of occupational injury epidemiology, study designs and methods used in occupational injury research, and epidemiologic concepts used in designing, analyzing and interpreting occupational injury studies.
 Syllabus

 Students learn how to apply epidemiologic methods through class activities, analyzing a dataset with computer lab assistance, and conceptualizing and writing a publishable manuscript.
+Offered in the spring semester, even years.

 This course introduces students to road safety problems, data sources, research methods used in the field and how intervention and prevention programs are developed and evaluated utilizing lecture-based and hands-on approaches.
 Syllabus

 Students learn in an inquiry-based interactive format in a technologically-advanced TILE classroom.
 Laptops and white boards are used to conduct activities and research in real-time.
 Students are able to apply the skills learned throughout the semester to a focus country of their choosing, as well as learn about road safety in a global context.
+Offered annually in the spring semester.

 See the video of our 2017 Global Road Safety course.